Three years after Somali famine, new hunger crisis looms

 "Life is terrible.
 We are hungry," said Nur, amidst the dusty streets and shabby shelters where her family lives without basic amenities.
 "There are no toilets here.
 We have to bury children' faeces in the sand like cats."

-The exodus of people from their homes and poor rainfall is pushing Somalia toward a new crisis, hurting the government's bid to establish order after two decades of chaos and conflict.
+The exodus of people from their homes and poor rainfall is pushing Somalia towards a new crisis, hurting the government's bid to establish order after two decades of chaos and conflict.

 It also highlights the challenges facing the 22,000-strong African Union peacekeeping force and the Somali army, which has driven al Shabaab rebels from more towns but struggled to protect supply lines from guerrilla attacks, so markets are left bare and inhabitants like Nur have little choice but to flee.